AnthonyCxx/Notes-and-Writeups/C/Input and Output/Formatting Input and Output.md

 | % | none, prints a percent sign (the '%' sign cannot be escaped with a backslash) |

 ## Length Specifiers
 The length specifier indicates the size of the datatype.
-This list is not comprehensive, see [here](https://en.wikipedia.org/wiki/Printf_format_string#Length_field).

 | Specifier | Size |
 | -------- | ----- |